STEAM: Butterfly Observation

 • Some butterflies “overwinter” in their chrysalises.
 This means the butterfly won’t emerge until next spring.
 Don’t assume that your butterfly has died.

 • Do not try to help a butterfly emerge from the chrysalis or touch it immediately after it has emerged.
-This will cause injury to the butterfly and will kill it.
+This will injure the butterfly.

 • Release the butterflies into your garden within a few hours of emergence so they can drink nectar and make the next generation of caterpillars!